omarkhalifa/Combine-Adafruit-Zapier-toggl/README.md

 # Combine-Adafruit-Zapier-toggl
 Manual by Omar Khalifa

 By following the instructions in this manual is it possible to make a fully functional setup between Adafruit, Zapier and Toggl.
-You can also create a system where you can see if someone is home or not.
+With all the information you gather by following this manual is it possible to create a system where you can check if someone is at home or not.

 *Make sure that you have a working internet connection and a up-to-date webbrowser.*